Explanation of legal terms

 A party who brings a claim is known as a plaintiff (or occasionally, the applicant), and a party against whom a claim is brought is known as a defendant (or respondent).
 In an appeal, the person who lodges the appeal is called the appellant and the other side is called the respondent.

-SOLICITOR: A solicitor is a lawyer who gives legal advice and does legal work, and who can also appear in court, but who does not do court appearances as often as a barrister.
+SOLICITOR: Is a lawyer who gives legal advice and does legal work, and who can also appear in court, but who does not do court appearances as often as a barrister.
 Some solicitors are also called partners or associates depending on their seniority.
 In the Client Lawyer Cost Agreement the term lawyer is used instead of solicitor.

 PRACTISING CERTIFICATE: A legal practitioner's licence to practice law in the Northern Territory, which must be renewed annually.